amr080/docs-template/docs/getting-started/glossary/index.md

 ### Pool

-A collection of assets bundled and financed onchain on Centrifuge.
+A collection of assets bundled and financed onchain on XFT.

 ### Pool Reserve